 - More than 200 million article-level records from sources that include HathiTrust, ArticleFirst, MEDLINE, ERIC, British Library Inside Serials, JSTOR, OAIster, Elsevier metadata and others

-- Licensed databases from OCLC content partners such as ProQuest, Gale and others; metadata in the central index enables discovery and library holdings data in the knowledge base facilitates links from citations to full text
+Metadata in the central index enables discovery, and library holdings data in the knowledge base facilitates links from citations to full text.

 Does my library need to subscribe to collections represented in the central index in order to take advantage of search access through WorldCat Discovery?

 The central index for WorldCat Discovery Services serves as a finding tool for millions of content items.

 - Metadata for some of this content is searchable without a subscription.